poke19962008/Machine-Learning-Projects/Source Code Classifier/README.md

 ## Feature

 Feature consist of frequency of RegEx (`reStore.py`) marker matches from the given source code.
 Markers are manually handpicked from various languages.
+Frequency of each markers from the source code is calculated.